 There was another student I always had to tell to pull down his pants.
 Yes, I meant to write pull down his pants.
 Oh believe me, I tell boys to pull up their pants every single day, too.
 But this one student would regularly wear jogging pants and the elastic around the cuff would ride up his leg, revealing his home arrest ankle monitor, which is why I frequently had to remind him to pull his pants down over it.

 He’d stolen a car, along with several of his friends, who were all in a gang.
 He was in middle school.

 A couple of years ago, a student had to be transported from school to the hospital via an ambulance.
 His parents didn’t get to the hospital for seven hours because they had no transportation.
 For seven hours, this student was sick and alone without his family there.

 We dropped off a bag full of cartons of milk collected from breakfast to the needy family of a student.
 When we got to the house, we saw there were no doors or windows on the house, just wide-open rectangles.
 The amount of junk and filth in the house was enough to make you cry.
 People were sitting around, among the debris, with little babies.

-When you read that more than half of U.S. Public School students are living in poverty, you think that these kids just don’t have a lot of money.
+When you consider the fact that more than half of U.S. public school students are living in poverty, you might think that these kids just don’t have a lot of money.
 But it goes so far beyond a lack of money.
 The effects are remarkably pervasive, creeping into every area of a student’s life.
-It’s hard to learn when basic needs aren’t being met.
+From the outside looking in, it’s hard to learn when basic needs aren’t being met.
 And it’s hard to care for a child who acts out, swears more than Eminem, disrupts your class, tells you off, and starts fights.

 The educators who take the time to talk to, listen to, sympathize with, and understand their students’ situations are the ones who make a difference.
 The ones who remember that the kids who need love the most will ask for it in the most unloving of ways, change lives.